ArikSenderovich1983/KORef/README.md

 # KORef: KO-plan Refinement using DIDP

-This implementation solves the KO-plan Refinement (KORef) problem using the DIDP (Dynamic Integer Decision Programming) framework.
+This implementation solves the KO-plan Refinement (KORef) problem using the DIDP (Domain-Independent Dynamic Programming) framework.

 ## Problem Description